 Corporations donated a total of $36 billion to nonprofits in 2022.
 28% of total giving went to education programs, while 25% went to health and social services, and 16% went to community and economic development programs.

 Environmental, social, and governance (ESG) refers to sets of criteria used by investors and financial services providers to screen the societal and environmental impact of companies’ policies and decisions, including their CSR programs.
 These criteria are then used to prioritize investments and encourage wider adoption of CSR activities and ethical governance.
 In practice, ESG principles essentially grade CSR programs and help investors avoid investing in companies that engage in unethical practices or conflict with their values.

 Individuals work for companies with matching gift programs.

 Of Fortune 500 companies offer volunteer grant programs.

-Is donated by the top 10 corporations annually in cash to nonprofits, much of it through employee matching gift programs.
+Is donated by the top 10 corporations annually in cash to nonprofits.

 Is donated through matching gift programs each year.